Repairing your own brakes is a job a DIY’er can undertake, obviously, brakes are super important, and getting it right is crucial for safety.

-I’m a mechanic for more than twenty years, brake jobs are easily one of the most common repairs I make.
+I’ve been a mechanic for more than twenty years; brake jobs are easily one of the most common repairs I make.
 On this page, you’ll find brake tools that will help you nail brake repairs safely and successfully.
-Remember rear brake caliper pistons need to be pushed and twisted simultaneously, you’ll find a tool below for that called a wind back tool.

 Note: Cars equipped with EPB (electronic parking brake) systems will require a scan tool capable of placing the EPB in service mode.

 The pictures on this page link to Amazon.com where you can check the price and delivery of products.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Wind Back Tool

 This is a great caliper piston wind back tool.
 It will work for a wide range of vehicles, and importantly it works on front and rear calipers.
 Rear calipers need to be twisted and compressed simultaneously; this kit makes that look easy.

 Brake fluid moisture tester, this simple tester is a really fast way to check the moisture content of your fluid.
 Brake fluid should be changed every three years.
 Moisture inside the hydraulic system is, as you know, bad for a couple of reasons.

 First, it reduces brake performance when the fluid gets hot, and second, moisture inside the system attacks metal components, causing corrosion.
 This will lead to caliper, brake line, master cylinder, and possible brake controller damage.